dbarrios13/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    The difference between both are that adaptive website are set to specific screen size and font-size and other properties are hard coded, were a fully responsive website, goes base on any type of size screen and font-size and other properties are responsive as well and not hard coded.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first is we work on a website's layout based on how it would look on a mobile device and we move up to desktop, were desktop first is the opposite, we focus more on the desktop layout and work our way down.
+Min-width = mobile first.
+Max-width = desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It sets all font-size to 10px but in a percentage which is more responsive and making the rem units easier to use instead of doing more math.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is a language that helps us write CSS code in a much easier to read and much more organize and it gives us tools that we do not have access to in vanilla CSS.
+Making it easier to write and manage 8000 lines of code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    I like the whole concept of preprocessing, I have been coding with CSS over a year now, and I was afraid to get into preprocessor before just because I didn't know if I was ready for it, but after this week, I know for sure that I was more than ready and the whole concept was really easy for me to understand, and I love LESS, it makes everything a lot more easier!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.